Spider Bite Pictures, Symptoms, and Treatments

 What They Look Like

 These spiders are brown, slightly larger than a quarter, and have a distinctive marking on their back that looks like a violin, or fiddle.
 This can be easily mis-identified however.
-If you see or catch the spider, then the best way to identify it is by looking at its eyes.
+If you happen to see or catch the spider, the best way to identify it is by looking at its eyes.
 These spiders only have 6 eyes, instead of the usual 8.

 What Happens When They Bite?